Green anaerobic digesters at a wastewater treatment plant, processing organic waste.

 Solids requiring a high degree of digestion can remain in the reactors for periods of up to 90 days.

-Sugars dissolved in the liquid waste stream can be converted into a gas quickly in the liquid phase, which can exit the system in less than a day.
+Sugars dissolved in the liquid waste stream can be converted into a gas quickly in the liquid phase, which can exit the system within a day.

-The technology needs constant monitoring when putting into use to ensure that the sludge blanket is maintained and not washed out.
+The technology requires constant monitoring when in use to ensure that the sludge blanket is maintained and not washed away.

-As mentioned before, for effective u, microorganisms are required to convert organic material to biogas via hydrolysis and acidification.
-Organica Biotech’s solution consists of a diverse & well-balanced ecosystem of bacteria for the treatment of wastewater.
+As mentioned earlier, for effective use, microorganisms are required to convert organic material into biogas through the processes of hydrolysis and acidification.

-It is effective in chemical industries, pharmaceutical industries, petrochemicals, food processing plants, paper and pulp industries, breweries, milk, dairy & cheese processing, fisheries & meat processing units, and many more.
+It is effective in various industries, including chemical, pharmaceutical, petrochemical, food processing, paper and pulp, breweries, milk, dairy & cheese processing, as well as fisheries & meat processing units, among others.

 Leave a Reply